unixorn/ha-mqtt-discoverable/README.md

 ### Image

-The Image publishes a current image url.
+The following example creates an entity to an image url.

 #### Usage